Data security

 Conclusion

 Understanding data is a foundational aspect of data security.
-As organizations continues to generate and handle increasing volumes of data, identifying and classifying this data becomes essential for maintaining cyber security.
+As organizations continue to generate and handle increasing volumes of data, identifying and classifying this data becomes essential for maintaining cyber security.

 Assigning clear ownership and applying appropriate classification methods enables organizations to manage risks more efficiently and comply with evolving regulatory requirements.